mpmckenna8/sdparks/README.md

 Style todos:
   Redo all the layer selecter things and legend and stuff.

 For dissolve of parks on the

 ogr2ogr ogrparkies.shp /Users/matthewmckenna/Documents/job/greeninfo/sdParks/parks/sdParks.shp -dialect sqlite -sql "SELECT ST_Union(geometry), UNIT_NAME FROM sdParks GROUP BY UNIT_NAME"

+Aslo convert to topojson to make use of all thos shared geometries in the polygons.

 SQL query to get the distances to parks in ascending order from a point, in the example around SF.
     select unit_name, ST_Distance( geom ,ST_GeomFromText('POINT(-122.3521 37.122)')) from parkspoly order by st_distance;